Self-guided walking/driving tour of the Historic

 1 Mechanic St.

-Here lived William " Billy" Marks, Naples merchant, undertaker and abolitionist.
-His home became a principal station on the Underground Railroad as he helped slaves on their way to Canada.
-Hiding fugitives in his small hearse, he successfully transported, according to his own calculations, 150 slaves over the hills to the next station, the Pitts Mansion in Honeoye.
+Here lived William “ Billy” Marks, Naples merchant, undertaker and abolitionist.
+His home became a principal station on the Underground Railroad as he helped formerly enslaved people on their way to Canada.
+Hiding them in his small hearse, he successfully transported, according to his own calculations, 150 freedom seekers over the hills to the next station, the Pitts Mansion in Honeoye.

 21-The Red Mill